 The global economy closed the decade in a much healthier position than it did entering it.
 2019 was a positive ending to a decade in which global equity markets more than doubled in value.
 The decade was marred by political upheaval across the globe, events that the world economy managed to escape relatively unscathed from.

 This is not to say that economies everywhere have seen plain sailing across the 10 year period.
 For the UK in particular, it was a decade defined by uncertainty.
 Britain’s withdrawal process from the European Union injected instability into the markets after years of continued recovery from the 2008 financial crisis.

 In terms of what this all means for cash, the last decade has been defined by loose monetary policy from central banks and high rates of inflation.
-Global interest rates are also, currently, notably low – the Bank of England, for example, has stuck with its 0.75% rate and is reportedly considering lowering that further to stimulate the economy.
+Global interest rates are also, currently, notably low – the Bank of England, for example, lowered its 0.75% rate to 0.1% in an effort to combat the impact of Covid-19.
 This has resulted in is the traditionally safe, predictable investment of a cash ISA performing relatively poorly over the course of the decade.

 If the maximum amount of investment was made each year from 2010 up to and including 2019, in a portflio made up of cash ISAs, a total of £110,920 would have been saved tax-free in the decade.
 As you can see from the table detailing our study, this means a real return of -34.41%, or -4.12% each year.
 With the maximum amount invested each year, cash would have generated a loss of over £16,000 across the decade.

 By contrast, let’s examine the performance of various forms of stocks and shares portfolios over the same period.
 For the purposes of the research, we looked at a FTSE 100-only profile, a global equities profile, and a balanced profile split 60/40 between equities and bonds.